-Hand-scraped woods are still popular.
+Hand-scraped wood floors are still popular.
 This technique gives the planks depth and character.
 Some manufacturers use machines to produce hand-scraped looks, but not Hearthwood.
 We scrap every plank by hand, so no two planks are alike.

 ● Wire - brushing

 Wire brushing offers a smoother, more subtle texture.
 The technique pulls out and reveals the soft grain from the growth ring,exposing the heart of the wood.
-The look is gently distressed with a purposeful texture that adds interest to the floor.
+The look is gently distressed with a purposeful texture that adds interest to the wood floor.

 Choosing styles with surface textures like hand-scraping or wire brushing will act as camouflage for dents and scratches.

 The same principle as above stands with the grain of the wood.
 Different species feature a different pattern from the growth rings of the tree.
 Maple has minimal character and graining, while white oak and hickory can have many more natural or rustic grades.
-Not only do knots and grain signal that the material is authentically natural, but they also hide wear and keep your eye from going straight to imperfections on the floor.
+Not only do knots and grain signal that the material is authentically natural, but they also hide wear and keep your eye from going straight to imperfections on the wood flooring.

 HARDWOOD FLOORING FINISHES

-Hardwood floors with matte and satin finish are the most popular today.
+Wood floors with matte and satin finish are the most popular today.
 Less light bouncing off the floors makes the planks look more authentic.
-This gives a room a calming, more relaxing feeling and follows a new contemporary trend without being too edgy.Thankfully,matte and low-sheen real hardwood floors are the most practical as well since they show less dirt and scratches.
+This gives a room a calming, more relaxing feeling and follows a new contemporary trend without being too edgy.Thankfully, matte and low-sheen wood floors are the most practical as well since they show less dirt and scratches.
 They are easier to maintain and look good longer than hardwoods with glossy sheens.